commercelayer/commercelayer-sdk/README.md

 ```

-Check our API reference for more information about the [errors](https://docs.commercelayer.io/developers/handling-errors) returned by the API.
+ℹ️ Check our API reference for more information about the [errors](https://docs.commercelayer.io/developers/handling-errors) returned by the API.

----

 ## Contributors Guide